Bradley-svg/GB-Heat-Pump-App-V1/docs/npm-registry.md

 | `NPM_REGISTRY_STRICT_SSL` | Set to `false` to disable strict SSL verification. |
 | `NPM_REGISTRY_PERSIST_NPMRC` | Keep the generated `.npmrc` after the run for debugging instead of removing it. |

-The script writes `frontend/.npmrc` during the run and removes any proxy configuration when `NPM_REGISTRY_DISABLE_PROXY=true`.
-This prevents cached credentials or proxy settings from leaking into source control while ensuring `frontend/node_modules` contains the ESLint plugins and Vitest binaries required by `npm run frontend:lint` and `npm run frontend:test`.
+The script writes `apps/dashboard-web/.npmrc` during the run and removes any proxy configuration when `NPM_REGISTRY_DISABLE_PROXY=true`.
+This prevents cached credentials or proxy settings from leaking into source control while ensuring `apps/dashboard-web/node_modules` contains the ESLint plugins and Vitest binaries required by `pnpm --filter @greenbro/dashboard-web run lint` and `pnpm --filter @greenbro/dashboard-web run test`.

 When installation fails with 403 after providing credentials, confirm that the proxy allows outbound traffic to your mirror.
-In air-gapped CI environments ensure the mirror has the React, ESLint, Testing Library, and Vitest packages referenced in `frontend/package.json`.
+In air-gapped CI environments ensure the mirror has the React, ESLint, Testing Library, and Vitest packages referenced in `apps/dashboard-web/package.json`.